 0.7 miles (7/10 mile)

-Sheffield-provided housing (private houses), which are very close to the school, are well-kept, have Internet access, and provide a good learning environment (group study options, etc..).
-More expensive options are Staybridge Suites, Residence Inn, or other local hotels.
+Sheffield-provided housing (private houses), are no longer available.
+Other options are Sonesta ES Suites, Residence Inn, or other local hotels and Airbnb locations.
 For details located on the web site: click “student housing.”

 South Florida is always better than most other locations in terms of comfort.
 Most of the pictures on our web site are likely taken during the winter months.
 You won’t be shuttled to class through an ice storm…that’s guaranteed.

 - When are arrival instructions sent to me, housing confirmation, etc.?

 Approximately, one week prior to your class start date, you should receive an email from us.
 If not, email or call us anytime.